AIG Women's Open

 + ARCHIVE + NEWS ACCESS

 The AIG Women's Open is one of the leading event in women's professional golf.
-First established by the Ladies' Golf Union in 1976, it is now owned by The R&A and is one of the most prestigious events on the LPGA Tour.
+First established by the Ladies' Golf Union in 1976, it is now owned by the R&A and is one of the most prestigious events on the LPGA Tour.

-News Access rights next available for AIG Women's Open 2022.
+News Access rights next available for AIG Women's Open 2026.

 Please email craig.wooff@img.com for more information.